 Scotland, a catalyst for the imagination and a daydreamer’s playground, is worthy of a fairytale.
-Draped in intrigue and exalted upon high, one glance at the unfathomable transcendental essence of this bonnie land can quite literally transform any cynic.
+Draped in intrigue and exalted upon high, one glance at the unfathomable transcendental essence of this bonnie land can truly transform any cynic.
 For a dose of sublime inspiration, Culture Trip has searched across Scotland far and wide to find the most magnificent fairytale destinations.
 And yes, they’re all real!

 Watching over his kingdom, the ‘Old Man Of Storr’ is an ominous pinnacle of rock and one of the most photographed landscapes out there.
 Part of the Trotternish Ridge, this gracious chap came about from a leviathan ancient landslide.

 What a venue indeed.
 Situated in the Trossachs close to Loch Katrine, the name ‘Ben Venue’ comes from the Scots Gaelic for ‘The Miniature Mountain’.
 A popular place for walkers, two summits and ferocious cliffs lurk within this beauty.

 The stunning hidden cliff rivers of Finnich Glen evoke a sense of otherworldliness, displaying the natural world at its finest.
 One particular spot, aptly known as the Devil’s Pulpit, perfectly captures the glen’s supernatural.
 Folklore has it that ancient Druids congregated at this mystical spot, as did Satan when he preached to monks.

 Notably narrow and exceptionally magnificent, Loch Earn in the central Highlands is ruled by Mirror Man, a wondrous sculpture by artist Rob Mullholland.
 This enchanting loch is bestowed with its own tidal system or seiche, making it rare and stunning.